metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `annotations` (Map of String) The annotations added to route.This can be used to set knative service specific annotationsCLI usage example: -t 'knative-service.annotations.'haproxy.router.openshift.io/balance'=true'
+- `annotations` (Map of String) The annotations added to route.
+This can be used to set knative service specific annotations CLI usage example: -t 'knative-service.annotations.'haproxy.router.openshift.io/balance'=true'
-- `auto` (Boolean) Automatically deploy the integration as Knative service when all conditions hold:* Integration is using the Knative profile* All routes are either starting from an HTTP based consumer or a passive consumer (e.g. 'direct' is a passive consumer)
+- `auto` (Boolean) Automatically deploy the integration as Knative service when all conditions hold: * Integration is using the Knative profile * All routes are either starting from an HTTP based consumer or a passive consumer (e.g. 'direct' is a passive consumer)
-- `autoscaling_metric` (String) Configures the Knative autoscaling metric property (e.g. to set 'concurrency' based or 'cpu' based autoscaling).Refer to the Knative documentation for more information.
+- `autoscaling_metric` (String) Configures the Knative autoscaling metric property (e.g. to set 'concurrency' based or 'cpu' based autoscaling).
+Refer to the Knative documentation for more information.
-- `autoscaling_target` (Number) Sets the allowed concurrency level or CPU percentage (depending on the autoscaling metric) for each Pod.Refer to the Knative documentation for more information.
+- `autoscaling_target` (Number) Sets the allowed concurrency level or CPU percentage (depending on the autoscaling metric) for each Pod.
+Refer to the Knative documentation for more information.
-- `class` (String) Configures the Knative autoscaling class property (e.g. to set 'hpa.autoscaling.knative.dev' or 'kpa.autoscaling.knative.dev' autoscaling).Refer to the Knative documentation for more information.
+- `class` (String) Configures the Knative autoscaling class property (e.g. to set 'hpa.autoscaling.knative.dev' or 'kpa.autoscaling.knative.dev' autoscaling).
+Refer to the Knative documentation for more information.
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `max_scale` (Number) An upper bound for the number of Pods that can be running in parallel for the integration.Knative has its own cap value that depends on the installation.Refer to the Knative documentation for more information.
+- `max_scale` (Number) An upper bound for the number of Pods that can be running in parallel for the integration.
+Knative has its own cap value that depends on the installation.
+Refer to the Knative documentation for more information.
 - `min_scale` (Number) The minimum number of Pods that should be running at any time for the integration.
-It's **zero** by default, meaning thatthe integration is scaled down to zero when not used for a configured amount of time.Refer to the Knative documentation for more information.
+It's **zero** by default, meaning that the integration is scaled down to zero when not used for a configured amount of time.
+Refer to the Knative documentation for more information.
-- `rollout_duration` (String) Enables to gradually shift traffic to the latest Revision and sets the rollout duration.It's disabled by default and must be expressed as a Golang 'time.Duration' string representation,rounded to a second precision.
+- `rollout_duration` (String) Enables to gradually shift traffic to the latest Revision and sets the rollout duration.
+It's disabled by default and must be expressed as a Golang 'time.Duration' string representation, rounded to a second precision.
-- `timeout_seconds` (Number) The maximum duration in seconds that the request instance is allowed to respond to a request.This field propagates to the integration pod's terminationGracePeriodSecondsRefer to the Knative documentation for more information.
+- `timeout_seconds` (Number) The maximum duration in seconds that the request instance is allowed to respond to a request.
+This field propagates to the integration pod's terminationGracePeriodSeconds Refer to the Knative documentation for more information.
-- `visibility` (String) Setting 'cluster-local', Knative service becomes a private service.Specifically, this option applies the 'networking.knative.dev/visibility' label to Knative service.Refer to the Knative documentation for more information.
+- `visibility` (String) Setting 'cluster-local', Knative service becomes a private service.
+Specifically, this option applies the 'networking.knative.dev/visibility' label to Knative service.
+Refer to the Knative documentation for more information.

 <a id="nestedatt--spec--traits--logging"></a>